(718)472-4600

 The extent of an examination on a pet that is awake depends on patient cooperation.
 Most pets will allow a brief look at their teeth and oral cavity if approached slowly and gently.
 Unfortunately some patients with oral disease may be in too much pain for examination without sedation or general anesthesia.
 We often find many problems (such as broken teeth, poorly positioned teeth, periodontal disease and tooth resorption) that we were not able to see in the awake patient.

-Intra-oral radiographs (X-rays) are a standard in human dentistry.
+Intraoral Radiology Intra-oral radiographs (X-rays) are a standard in human dentistry.
 Recently they have become an essential tool in the maintenance of our pet's oral health.
 Each dental patient will benefit from oral charting and radiographs.
 These allow us to obtain a diagnosis and formulate a treatment plan.
 Therefore, the necessary therapy can be performed during the pet's anesthetic procedure.
+Remember much of the tooth lies under the gums.
+The only way to evaluate the root structure, the inside of the tooth and the supportive bone is to take radiographs

 Oral Treatment